AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 This chart bootstraps the creation of a persistent volume and persistent volume claim on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Beside this it will bring in other shared, common components like the Identity Service.
+Beside this it will bring in other shared, common components like the ActiveMq message broker.
 See the [Helm chart requirements](helm/alfresco-infrastructure/requirements.yaml) for the list of additional dependencies brought in.

 # Introduction